-*If a Retired Member does not elect to have his pension suspended during a period of re-employment or is unable to make such election as he is beyond the end of the calendar year in which he attains 71 years of age, or such other date as is acceptable under the ITA, any contributions to the Plan in respect of such period of re-employment shall be treated in accordance with Income Tax Act legislation (Bill C-30 – as noted below)
+*With regard to Option 2, if a Retired Member does not elect to have his pension suspended during a period of re-employment or is unable to make such election as he is beyond the end of the calendar year in which he attains 71 years of age, or such other date as is acceptable under the ITA, any contributions to the Plan in respect of such period of re-employment shall be treated in accordance with Income Tax Act legislation (Bill C-30 – as noted below)

-If Participating Employer contributions on behalf of:
+ITA Bill C-30 requires that if Participating Employer contributions are received by the Plan on behalf of:

 - a Retired Member; or

 - any employee of a Participating Employer after the end of the calendar year in which the employee attains 71 years of age;

 And the Participating Employer is a party to a collective agreement entered into:

 - before January 1, 2022, then such contributions will be accepted by the Plan; or

 - after December 31, 2021, then such contributions will not be accepted by the Plan.